For your Home

 Since tarantulas do not spin webs to trap their prey, they have to leave their burrows and hunt.
 They do this by being sneaky, although some species of tarantula will leave a very small, thin line of spider silk trailing outside of their burrow to act a bit like a tripwire to alert them prey is there.

 Tarantulas will simply go hunting at night.
 They are very slow and deliberate, feeling vibrations of potential prey through their feet and the hairs on their body.
 When prey is detected, they move fast and literally pounce on them.
 Tarantulas grab the prey with their front legs and bite it to inject venom that paralyzes their meal.
 They will then use their fangs to kill the prey and inject digestive enzymes that turn the prey into liquid so they can eat (tarantulas cannot eat solid food).
-Some of them are so strong, their jaws can kill prey without even needed to paralyze them.
+Some of them are so strong, that their jaws can kill prey without even needing to paralyze them.

 The short answer is: yes, tarantulas bite.
 All spiders bite when they are hunting their prey and they do so to inject venom into their prey, paralyze it and then to inject digestive enzymes so they can consume the food.